SidneyMerovingian/All-tech-All-surveyed-Initialization/README.md

 5. ”Modify Ringworld“ --- A megastructure which turns a ringworld section into a habitable section.

 New Ship Sections:
 1. 3 Battle Ship Sections, each contains 6 extra-large weapon slots 13 utility slots and 2 auxiliary slots.
 2. Enclave Station Sections and Automated Dreadnought Sections.
 3. Titan Sections.
+4. armed sections for every kind of civilian ships( these sections allow your civilian ships to carry weapons ).

 New Ship Components：
 1. Hyperdimensional Shield
 2. Hyperdimensional Energy Core